OpenStorageNetwork/openstoragenetwork.github.io/content/docs/allocations.md

 types in this guide.
 The two large project types, "Accelerate ACCESS" and "Maximize ACCESS," have more strict proposal requirements and require a panel review.
-If you have questions about incorporating OSN into your large ACCESS-CI allocation projects, please submit a ticket to
+If you have questions about incorporating OSN into your large ACCESS allocation projects, please submit a ticket to
 {{% help-email %}}.
 {{< /callout >}}